Low Income Superannuation Tax Offset (LISTO)

 Once you are a member of a taxed super fund you don't need to do anything other than lodge your annual tax return.
 The Australian Taxation Office will work out if you're eligible based on your tax return and contribution information reported by your super fund.
 The payment will then automatically be paid into your super account.
 For more information on LISTO visit the Australian Taxation Office website.

 Melissa is an Admin Officer in the SA public sector.
-Her employer pays 9.5% SG on her annual salary of $25,000.
+Her employer pays a 10% employer contribution to her Super SA Select on her annual salary of $25,000.
 Melissa is also making salary sacrifice contributions.
 Based on her taxable income, she may be eligible to receive a LISTO payment.

 |Contribution type||Contribution amount||Tax deducted||LISTO entitlement|